OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 -	Microsoft Teams Team to host the Bot/Dataverse
 -	Microsoft Teams Team for Ask an Expert and Submit Feedback Escalation to land in
 -	Teams Admin rights to upload custom app and set Teams App Setup Policy
+-	IMPORTANT:  This solution uses seeded licensing and does not require Power App licenses.
+Do not use PVA for Web (powerva.microsoft.com) as it will require you to start a 30 day trial.

 ## Deployment Guide
 **Create Teams to host the Dataverse for Teams environment**